Things to Do in Sweden in July [2026]

 July – a good time to visit Sweden?
 Sweden in July means balmy weather and long days.
-And there are usually many outdoor events, including three outdoor concerts and a horse show.
-Check out these five good reasons to visit Sweden in July!
+And there are usually many outdoor events, including outdoor concerts, a horse show, and the beginning of pride celebrations in Stockholm.
+Check out why July is a good time to visit Sweden!

 Sweden in July – Events